google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   CT data, can be used anywhere that SignedCertificateTimestampList was used in [RFC6962].

-- The structure used for Merkle tree leaves is TransItem, replacing MerkleTreeLeaf, simplifying the leaf structure by removing one layer of abstraction and easing extensibility.
+- Merkle tree leaves: the MerkleTreeLeaf structure has been replaced by the TransItem structure, which eases extensibility and simplifies the leaf structure by removing one layer of abstraction.

 - Signatures in SCTs for X.509 Certificates no longer cover the entire certificate.
 Instead, leaf entries for Precertificates and X.509